 Process 4.
 After you have cooked the Asheh for several minutes to an hour (depending on ingredients used, fresh or dry, cook time can vary), add a handful of noodles or about 10 oz to the mix, stir and cook from a medium to a low for another 30 to 40 minutes.

-Last step, Put your Asheh in the serving pot when done.
-The consistency should be thick, not too thick, a bit more than stew thick though, adding the kashk can thicken your stew (Too much Kashk, I think is unhealthy so I never add more than two spoons to my entire mix, often I only add 1 table spoon).
+The last step, Put your Asheh in the serving pot when done.
+The consistency should be thick, not too thick, a bit more than stew thick though, adding the kashk can thicken your stew (Too much Kashk, I think is unhealthy so I never add more than two spoons to my entire mix, often I only add 1 tablespoon).
 Add the mix from the saucepan, you can mix it into the Ashteh and use a little for garnish.

 Add as much Kashk or Sour Cream as you want.
 I usually use 1-2 tablespoons for the entire pot.